-First, let's talk about the resolution wherein lies the major difference between the a7 III and its almost clone source, the a7R III.
+First, let's talk about the resolution, wherein lies the significant difference between the a7 III and its almost clone source, the a7R III.
 While both bodies use the brand's 35 mm full-frame Exmor R CMOS image sensor, the a7 III only has 24.2 megapixels to the a7r III's whopping 42.4 megapixels.

-Let's be fair here: 24.2 megapixels is high enough for most people and it's definitely good enough to yield gorgeous details in an image.
+Let's be fair here: 24.2 megapixels is high enough for most people, and it's good enough to yield gorgeous details in your images.
 But if you compare a 24MP image to a 42MP one, you will notice a huge difference.
 A 42MP image will have more details and a much cleaner look.

 Does that really matter?
-If you're a pro, then absolutely; otherwise, it's up to you to decide since that's $1k more of your hard-earned dough.
+If you're a pro who shoots landscapes and products and architecture, then absolutely.
+Otherwise, it's up to you to decide since that's $1k more of your hard-earned dough.
 Also consider that a 42MP RAW file is nearly double the storage size of a 24MP one, which means that opting for an a7R III is also a commitment in storage.

-That said, there's no doubt that the a7 III produces beautiful, very sharp images with great dynamic range, a fairly accurate color rendering and excellent noise control.
-We've noticed that skin tones with this camera tend to be on the yellow/orangey side, and we have found ourselves often making adjustments to correct that.
-And while the dynamic range is great, there's still something left to be desired.
+That said, there's no doubt that the a7 III produces beautiful, detailed images with excellent dynamic range, a reasonably accurate color rendering, and top-notch noise control.
+We've noticed this camera's skin tones tend to be on the yellow/orange side, and we have found ourselves often making adjustments to correct that.
+And, while the dynamic range is great, there's still something left to be desired.
 But as far as noise control, it performs beautifully.
-In fact, many are touting it has having the best on the market.
+In fact, it's among the best on the market.

 Like with Sony's other mirrorless cameras, producing incredible images with the a7 III seems effortless, especially with the right lenses.
 In fact, unless they're particularly bad, any beginner with the basic knowledge of photography can.

 Plus, as we mentioned earlier, it does a great job controlling the noise, especially chromatic noise.
 It's managed to keep chroma down even at ISO 160,000, which is very impressive.
-In fact, shots are still surprisingly clean at 25,600, which is pretty high; and though grain starts manifesting at 12,800, you can get images you can work with all the way to 64,000.
+Heck, shots are still surprisingly clean at 25,600, which is pretty high; and though grain starts manifesting at 12,800, you can get usable images all the way to 64,000.
 Just a couple of tweaks in post, and you're all set.

-What's more, it is able to cram about 2.4 times the minimum data for 4K videos and offers the Hybrid Log-Gamma picture mode, making it good enough for pros as well.
-We recorded similar clips in HLG and in regular modes, and though the differences are subtle, the HLG one doesn't have overblown highlights and also offers more details.
+What's more, it can cram about 2.4 times the minimum data for 4K videos and offers the Hybrid Log-Gamma picture mode, making it good enough for pros as well.
+We recorded similar clips in HLG and the regular modes, and though the differences are subtle, the HLG reduces overblown highlights and also offers more fine details.

-Another thing that's impressive about the a7 III is that it's got excellent IBIS, thanks to 5-axis stabilization, which according to Sony boasts gypo sensors and an algorithm that compensates for 5 types of camera shakes.
+Another thing that's impressive about the a7 III is that it's got excellent IBIS, thanks to 5-axis stabilization, which according to Sony boasts gypo sensors and an algorithm that compensates for five types of camera shake.
 Shooting the same scene and putting them together side by side, the difference is more than obvious.